thapakazi/node-3tier-app-1/INSTALL.md

 mu -n node-3tier-app service deploy acceptance mu -n node-3tier-app pipeline up
 ```
-This creates the web container, web task and web service as well as the pipeline for building the web container in the AWS acceptance environment.
-It's necessary to create the web tier after the api and database tier because the health of the web container relys on recieving a response from the api service.
+This creates the web container, web task, web service as well as the pipeline for building the web container in the AWS ECS acceptance cluster.
+It's necessary to create the web tier after the api and database tier because the health of the web container relies on recieving a response from the api service.

 ## Create Cloudfront distribution to act as our CDN for both environments
 ```